Kaylie Collins: Orlando Pride

 On January 13, 2021, Collins was selected in the fourth round (34th overall) of the 2021 NWSL Draft by Orlando Pride, the second of two goalkeepers drafted in 2021 behind Sydney Schneider.
 After finishing out the delayed college spring season with USC, Collins signed a short-term national team replacement contract with Orlando on June 4 to cover for Erin McLeod who was on international duty for Canada but did not make an appearance as a rookie.
 Ahead of the 2022 season, Collins signed a two-year contract with the club.
 She made her professional debut on April 23, 2022.
 With McLeod injured, Collins sat behind offseason recruit Anna Moorhouse for three games before starting the final match of the 2022 NWSL Challenge Cup with Orlando already guaranteed to finish last in their group.
 She made four saves, only allowing one goal on a penalty kick as Orlando drew 1–1 with Gotham FC at Red Bull Arena.
+Following the conclusion of her loan spell with Western Sydney Wanderers in April 2024, Collins was waived by Orlando Pride.

+Loan to Western Sydney Wanderers

+In September 2023, Collins was loaned to Australian club Western Sydney Wanderers for the 2023–24 A-League Women season.
+In total she made 11 appearances, kept three shutouts, and conceded 17 goals as Western Sydney finished in 7th-place and missed out on the postseason on goal difference.

+Seattle Reign

+On April 20, 2024, Collins signed with Seattle Reign FC as a short-term replacement player following injury to Claudia Dickey.
+She was third choice behind Laurel Ivory and Maia Pérez, and was never named to a matchday squad.

+Washington Spirit

+On July 18, 2024, Collins was signed as a National Team Replacement player by Washington Spirit ahead of the 2024 NWSL x Liga MX Femenil Summer Cup.